 - Baking times will vary by oven, and while some say Pignoli Cookies are best on the lighter, less-baked side, I prefer them more browned and toasted.

 Definitely don't throw them away!
-Add them to your scrambled eggs to make them extra rich or save them for a custard or homemade ice cream.
+Add them to your scrambled eggs or carbonara sauce to make it extra rich or save them for a custard or homemade ice cream.
 Freeze them in ice cube trays, then store in a zip-top bag for later use.

 Yes!
 I recommend following the same technique only using a hand mixer (with beaters) or stand mixer (with a paddle attachment) instead.
 Because of the thick texture of the almond paste, they are challenging to mix by hand, but with a lot of grit and elbow grease it can be done.

-Any other nut or even coconut will make a fine substitution.
+Almonds, pistachios, or really any other nut - even coconut - will make a nice substitution.

 Ingredients